 The Department of Educational Psychology, part of the College of Education, is characterized by an emphasis on the application of behavioral sciences to educational and psychological processes.
 Within the Department are four programs: Counseling and Counseling Psychology, School Psychology, Learning Sciences, and Reading and Literacy.
 The CCP Program offers a Ph.D. in Counseling Psychology (APA-accredited), a M.Ed. degree in Clinical Mental Health Counseling, and a M.Ed. degree in School Counseling.
 The School Psychology Program offers a Ph.D.
 (APA-accredited) and a Master's degree in School Psychology (NASP-accredited).
 The Learning Sciences Program offers a Ph.D. and M.S. in Learning and Cognition, as well as a M.Ed. with an emphasis in Instructional Design and Educational Technology (IDET) and an M.Stat. in Statistics.
-The Reading and Literacy Program offers a Ph.D. in Literacy Studies and an M.Ed.
+The Reading and Literacy Program offers a Ph.D. and M.Ed. in Literacy Studies.

-The Department provides research and training opportunities through liaisons with many university and community facilities.
-These include the University of Utah Counseling Center, the
+The Department provides clinical training opportunities through liaisons with many university and community facilities.
+These include the University of Utah Counseling Center, the University of

-University of Utah Women's Resource Center, the University of Utah Center for Ethnic Student Affairs, Valley Mental Health System (in Salt Lake City), the Weber State University Counseling Center, the Salt Lake City Veterans Administration Regional Medical Center, various clinics and programs at the University of Utah Medical Center, University Neuropsychiatric Institute, The Salt Lake County Department of Criminal Justice Services Treatment Unit, Cornerstone Counseling Center, Family Support Center, Utah Aids Foundation, Center for Human Potential, The Children's Center, the Department of Educational Psychology's Educational Assessment and Student Support Clinic, and many other community mental health specialty agencies, general and specialty hospitals, child guidance clinics, and local school districts.
-The Department currently maintains a number of research laboratories.
-In addition, the department's Statistics Laboratory and the College of Education Computer Laboratory contain state-of-the-art resources to facilitate research tasks including data analysis and word processing.
+Utah Women's Resource Center, the University of Utah Center for Ethnic Student Affairs, Valley Mental Health System (in Salt Lake City), the Weber State University Counseling Center, the Salt Lake City Veterans Administration Regional Medical Center, various clinics and programs at the University of Utah Medical Center, University Neuropsychiatric Institute, The Salt Lake County Department of Criminal Justice Services Treatment Unit, Cornerstone Counseling Center, Family Support Center, Utah Aids Foundation, Center for Human Potential, The Children's Center, the University of Utah Department of Athletics, the University of Utah School of Medicine, the Department of Educational Psychology's Educational Assessment and Student Support Clinic, and many other community mental health specialty agencies, general and specialty hospitals, child guidance clinics, and local school districts.